asjadnaqvi/asjadnaqvi.github.io/_pages/stata.md

 </div>

-Coding these was another intense learning process since I have never done this before.
-Even though programming took me away from writing the guides, the newly-gained Stata and Mata experience, and the engagements with various international organizations, researchers, policy people, and the broad community was (and is) highly rewarding.
+Developing these packages was itself an intensive learning process, as development, Mata programming, and maintenance were new to me.
+While this work temporarily shifted my focus away from writing long-form guides, it substantially deepened my understanding of Stata's programming structure and led to extensive interaction with researchers, policy analysts, international organizations, and practitioners.
+These exchanges have been, and continue to be, one of the most rewarding aspects of the work.

-Releasing packages in the public domain is like publishing a paper, with one key difference; a published paper usually stays as it online.
-In contrast, packages undergo continuous ex-post *peer review*, and are subjected to rigorous testing, as users (including myself) find bugs and/or request new features.
-Some features, such as support for weights and label wrapping, have also been added across the board.
-And with 20+ packages, this is a significant time sink if one also take into account updating help files, the GitHub pages, writing release notes, checking and adding sample figures, and so on.
-Currently, the most-used packages are in a very solid place.
-The most popular ones are also fairly robust, offering a wide range of features that cater to a diverse set of user requirements.
-Some visualizations from these packages have also started appearing in articles and blogs (although packages citations are still missing.
-Hint hint!).
+Releasing software packages into the public domain is, in many ways, similar to publishing an academic paper, but with one important difference.
+While papers are largely static once published, packages are subject to continuous *ex-post* peer review.
+Users identify bugs, request features, and stress-test commands in ways that are difficult to anticipate *ex ante*.
+Over time, this has led to systematic improvements across packages.
+For example, the addition of support for weights, label wrapping, and more robust defaults.
+With more than 25 packages, this ongoing maintenance represents a substantial time investment, including updating help files, maintaining GitHub pages, writing release notes, and producing example figures.
+Currently, the most widely-used packages are in a very solid place, offering a broad set of features that accommodates diverse use cases.
+Several of the visualizations generated by these packages have also appeared in articles and blogs, although formal package citations remain rare (hint hint :)).

-I do plan to eventually return to blogging with the aim of writing more about the knowledge accumulated in the last years.
-Even in its current dormant state, the [Stata Guide on Medium](https://medium.com/the-stata-guide) has over 60 articles where most of them are still useful for learning about coding visualizations.
-Some of the fundamental guides are also no longer paywalled.
-I have also set up the [Stata Gallery on Medium](https://medium.com/the-stata-gallery) where the community continues to contribute their own amazing guides.
-So please also check it out and submit your own articles if you have something in mind.
+I do plan to actively return to blogging, with a focus on distilling and reflecting on the knowledge accumulated over the past few years.
+Even in its current, relatively dormant state, the [Stata Guide on Medium](https://medium.com/the-stata-guide) hosts more than 60 articles, many of which remain relevant for learning visualization techniques and general Stata programming.
+In addition, I maintain the [Stata Gallery on Medium](https://medium.com/the-stata-gallery), a community-driven space where users contribute their own visualization guides.
+So please contribute!

 ## Workshops and presentations

-I regularly present my work in various conferences.
-For example, my [Advanced Visualizations with Stata]((https://github.com/asjadnaqvi/The-Stata-Guide/tree/master/presentations)) series has introduced tons of new material and visualization types.
-I also regularly conduct workshops and seminars.
-Some of these are also open to public such as the **Masterclass in Stata Maps** course that I conduct annually in collaboration with [Stata UK](https://www.stata-uk.com/).
-I have also conducted workshops directly for various institutions and universities on topics such as workflow management, Stata frames, advanced visualizations and maps.
-If you would also like to organize one then please reach out!
+I regularly present my Stata-related work at conferences and professional events.
+One example is the [Advanced Visualizations with Stata](https://github.com/asjadnaqvi/The-Stata-Guide/) series, which introduces new packages and discusses emerging visualization techniques within the Stata ecosystem.

+I also conduct workshops and seminars on a regular basis.
+Many of these are open to the public and organized in collaboration with [Stata UK](https://www.stata-uk.com/) and [DPC Software](https://dpc-software.de/en/).

+In addition, I have delivered tailored workshops directly for universities and other institutions.
+If you are interested in organizing a workshop or seminar, please feel free to get in touch.

 <div class="row">